orta/chairs/README.md

 - [Frank Macreery](https://github.com/macreery) for giving some good advice.

 ## License
-See the LICENSE.txtsfile included in the distribution.
+See the LICENSE.txt file included in the distribution.

 ## Copyright
 Copyright (c) 2012 Art.sy